Los Angeles Chargers reportedly moving to hire Jim Harbaugh as head coach

 CBS Sports, which confirmed the news about Harbaugh, reported that the Michigan coach had been looking to return to the NFL.

-The Charges finished fourth in the AFC West Conference with a 5-12 season record.
+The Chargers finished fourth in the AFC West Conference with a 5-12 season record.

 The team was looking for a coach and general manager after Brandon Staley and Tom Telesco were fired on Dec.
 15, a day after a 63-21 loss at Las Vegas.
 Rapoport reported on Tuesday that Telesco was expected to sign with the Las Vegas Raiders as their new GM.